SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ## 4. Envisioning the Long-Run
 Using bootstrap analysis we can visualize expected ROI in the short and long-runs.
 The graph below is the result of numerous bootstrap CI 95% analyses over increasing numbers of tournaments.
 So, for a certain number of tournaments, the uppermost and lowermost values of the shaded region define the uppermost and lowermost expected ROIs with 95% confidence.
 Again, for a certain number of tournaments, 19 out of 20 times the ROI will be in the shaded region.
 In the short-run, ROI variance is much greater, and can go negative.
 The larger the window, the more stable ROI is expected to be, tending towards a nice, juicy positive number around 30%.<br>
-At only 25 tournaments, there's a 31% chance of showing an overall loss purely from variance, despite the real underlying edge.
-That drops to 6% by 200 tournaments and is effectively negligible by 500+.
-Small-sample results — a bad week, a good week — should be read with this in mind.
+At only 25 tournaments, there's a 31% chance of showing an overall loss purely from variance.
+That drops to 6% by 200 tournaments.
+It is effectively negligible by 700+.
+Results of smaller numbers of tournament results should be read with this in mind, as when I ask myself: Q. Do I feel lucky?
+Well, do I?
+A. Doesn't matter.

 ![ROI by sample size](images/roi_by_sample_size.png)